CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 While you can create simple 2D games using Flutter, for complex 2D and 3D games, you’d probably prefer to base your app on a cross-platform game engine technology like Unity or Unreal.
 They have more domain-specific features like physics, sprite and asset management, game state management, multiplayer support and so on.

-Flutter doesn’t have a sophisticated audio engine yet, so audio editing or mixing apps are at a disadvantage over those that are purpose-built for a specific platform.
+Flutter doesn't’t have a sophisticated audio engine yet, so audio editing or mixing apps are at a disadvantage over those that are purpose-built for a specific platform.

 ### Apps with specific native SDK needs

 Flutter supports many, but not all, native features.
 Fortunately, you can usually create bridges to platform-specific code.
 However, if the app is highly integrated with a device’s features and platform SDKs, it might be worth writing the app using the platform-specific tools.
-Flutter also produces app binaries that are bigger in size than those built with platform frameworks.
+Flutter also produces app binaries that are bigger than those built with platform frameworks.

-Flutter might not be a practical choice if you are only interested in a single platform app and you have deep knowledge of that platform’s tools and languages.
+Flutter might not be a practical choice if you are only interested in a single platform app, and you have deep knowledge of that platform’s tools and languages.
 For example, if you’re working with a highly-customized iOS app based on CloudKit that uses all the native hardware, MLKit, StoreKit, extensions and so on, maintaining and taking advantage of those features will be easier using SwiftUI.
 Of course, the same goes for a heavily-biased Android app using Jetpack Compose.

 ### Certain platforms

-Flutter doesn’t run everywhere.
-It doesn’t support Apple Bitcode yet, which means that it doesn’t support watchOS, tvOS or certain iOS app extensions.
-Its support for the web is still in its early days, which means that Flutter has many features and performance improvements ahead of it — but they’re coming.
+Flutter doesn't’t run everywhere.
+It doesn't’t support Apple Bitcode yet, which means that it doesn't’t support watchOS, tvOS or certain iOS app extensions.
+It's support for the web is still in its early days, which means that Flutter has many features and performance improvements ahead of it — but they’re coming.

-Since Flutter doesn’t run on watches or TVs yet, you’ll have to build those components natively and attach them to a Flutter-based mobile app.
+Since Flutter doesn't’t run on watches or TVs yet, you’ll have to build those components natively and attach them to a Flutter-based mobile app.
 Depending on how sophisticated those other apps are, it might not be worth the hassle to write both native and Flutter code.

 # Flutter’s history

 Flutter comes from a tradition of trying to improve web performance.
 It’s built on top of several open-source technologies developed at Google to bring native performance and modern programming to the web through Chrome.

 The Flutter team chose the Dart language, which Google also developed, for its productivity enhancements.
-Its object-oriented type system and support for reactive and asynchronous programming give it clear advantages over Javascript.
+Its object-oriented type system and support for reactive and asynchronous programming give it is clear advantages over Javascript.
 Most importantly, Google built the Dart VM into the Chrome browser, allowing web apps written in Dart to run at native speeds.

 Another piece of the puzzle is the inclusion of Skia as the graphics rendering layer.
 Skia is another Google-based open source project that powers the graphics on Android, Chrome browsers, Chrome OS and Firefox.
 It runs directly on the GPU using Vulcan on Android and Metal on iOS, making the graphics layer fast on mobile devices.
 Its API allows Flutter widgets to render quickly and consistently, regardless of the host platform.